sandialabs/chama/documentation/optimization.rst

 variables that need to be considered by the solver is a function of the number of candidate sensors alone, and not the number of scenarios considered.
-This formulation has been used to place sensors in large water distribution networks [USEPA12]_ and [USEPA15]_.
+This formulation has been used to place sensors in large water distribution networks [USEPA12]_ and [USEPA15]_ and for gas detection in petrochemical facilities [LBSW12]_.

 The user supplies the impact assessment, :math:`d_{ai}`, sensor budget, :math:`p`, and (optionally) sensor cost, :math:`c_i` and the scenario probability, :math:`\alpha_a`, as described below:

 * Impact assessment: A single detection time (or other measure of damage) for each sensor that detects a scenario.
-Impact is stored as a pandas DataFrmae, as described in the :ref:`impact` section.
+Impact is stored as a Pandas DataFrmae, as described in the :ref:`impact` section.

 * Sensor budget: The number of sensors to place, or total budget for sensors.
-If the 'use_sensor_cost' flag is True, a dollar amount is expected and the optimization uses the cost of individual sensors.
-If the use_sensor_cost' flag is False (default), the number of sensors is expected and the optimization does not use sensor cost.
+If the 'use_sensor_cost' flag is True, the sensor budget is a dollar amount and the optimization uses the cost of individual sensors.
+If the 'use_sensor_cost' flag is False (default), the sensor budget is a number of sensors and the optimization does not use sensor cost.

 * Sensor characteristics: Sensor characteristics include the cost of each sensor.
   Sensor characteristics are stored as a Pandas DataFrame with columns 'Sensor' and 'Cost'.